kangzeroo/youtube-video-generator/README.md

 2. This tool only knows of the videos its been fed.
 It does not have access to videos unless it's been given access to those videos before.

 ## Run in development
 It is highly recommended you first code in the `functions/src/sandbox/**.ts` folder before attempting to deploy to firebase.
 It is much faster than deploying to a dev firebase infrastructure or a local firebase simulator.
+After local sandbox dev, try it out in the local firebase emulator.
+Then in dev cloud environment.

-Run the below commands:
+Run the below command:
 ```
-$ npm run export-creds
 $ npm run sandbox ./src/sandbox/your-sandbox-file.ts
 ```

-The `$ npm run export-creds` is only necessary if you plan on using the authenticated firebase client locally.
-The `npm run sandbox` will run `ts-node` on your sandbox typescript file, and also output the console.log to your Chrome console at `chrome://inspect/#devices` (very convinent!).
+The `npm run sandbox` will run `ts-node` on your sandbox typescript file, handle authentication, and also output the console.log to your Chrome console at `chrome://inspect/#devices` (very convinent!).

 Always be verifying things work in development before ever porting it over to firebase functions.